centria/console/docs/part1.md

 - <a href="https://try.github.io/">https://try.github.io/</a>
   - A tutorial by GitHub, starting from the basics.
 Handles some things which are not covered here, like **git diff**.
 - If you've already gotten to know Git, you might be interested in learning more about its history.
 Storing commit history, demonstrated in the exercise "A Secret", also enables overwriting history.
 Although this can be useful for covering up mistakes, rewriting history can be dangerous in collaborative projects, since it can make other people's versions invalid.
 There is a tutorial on the subject by [Atlassan](https://www.atlassian.com/git/tutorials/rewriting-history).
 They also have other [advanced tutorials](https://www.atlassian.com/git/tutorials/advanced-overview).

-P.S If you are a student at the University of Helsinki, check out GitHub's student pack [offers](https://education.github.com/pack/offers).
-You can get credits for several paid services, like AWS and Digital Ocean.